Eggplant Parmesan, or eggplant parmigiana, is a classic Italian dish.

 - Cut the eggplants the same thickness for more even cooking.

 - The tomato sauce should not be too runny.

 - Parmigiana taste better when is room temperature.

 Besides, the longer it rests the better it will taste.

 Variations To The Classic Eggplant Parmesan

-In some Italian regions they fry the eggplants in flour and egg, and in other regions they add ham and boiled eggs in the layers.
+Add mozzarella: In some Italian regions they add ham and fresh mozzarella cheese or shredded mozzarella in the layers.